aurooj/WeakGroundedVQA_Capsules/README.md

 We integrate our capsule module into two baselines: SNMN and MAC.
 MAC network was trained on both [CLEVR-Answers](https://github.com/stanfordnlp/mac-network/tree/master) and [GQA](https://github.com/stanfordnlp/mac-network/tree/gqa) datasets.

+### MAC-Caps
+Code for MAC-Caps is shared under directory `mac-capsules`.
+We report our best results on GQA with 32 capsules.

 Code and details coming soon...